Immigrant InvestImmigrant Invest

 What are the costs of applying for permanent residency?

-Current official fees are:
+Current official AIMA fees (2025 table) are:

-• €8,463 — for the initial Golden Visa issuance;
+• EUR 8,463 for the initial Golden Visa issuance;

-• €4,326 — for renewal;
+• EUR 4,326 for renewal;

-• €3,090 — for permanent residency.
+• EUR 3,090 for permanent residency.

 How long does it take to get permanent residency?

-With proper follow-up, permanent residency cards are now issued quickly — usually within a month.
+With proper follow-up, permanent residency cards are now issued quickly, usually within a month.
 However, efficiency depends on having a legal team that monitors the process in real time and communicates directly with AIMA.

-Immigrant Invest’s close cooperation with local authorities allows faster resolution of issues such as unrecognised payment receipts and system errors that can delay applications for months.
+Immigrant Invest’s close cooperation with local authorities allows faster resolution of issues such as unrecognised payment receipts and system errors that can otherwise delay applications for months.

 What is the best course of action for investors?